Watch: Deputies work to save man from Florida river after car crash - NewsBreak

 FORT MYERS, Fla. ( WFLA ) — Authorities were able to rescue a man after he crashed into a Florida river and perform CPR on him atop his nearly-submerged vehicle on Saturday morning.

-In the video, Captain Steve Brady and Deputy Julian Chala can be seen performing CPR on the man atop his vehicle until a rescue boat arrived.
+In the video, Capt.
+Steve Brady and Deputy Julian Chala can be seen performing CPR on the man atop his vehicle until a rescue boat arrived.

 After the boat arrived, the man was taken to a hospital for treatment.
 His current condition is unknown.